Filmmakers pull out of Istanbul festival over censorship row

 Last week authorities blocked access to Twitter and YouTube for several hours to prevent circulation of photos of a prosecutor held hostage at gunpoint.

 On Monday a Dutch journalist was acquitted by a court after being tried for disseminating "terrorist propaganda".
-She had been accused of posting messages on social media in favour of the PKK.
+She had been accused of posting messages on social media in favor of the PKK.

 The Union of Turkish Cinema Producers said the blocking of the film was the latest example of censorship of cinema and the arts.